vanir-04/report-card-editor/README.md

 ## Features

-- Add, view, and delete Student and Academic data from the GUI.
+- Manage Student and Academic data from the GUI.
+- Create a report card for a student

 ## Dependencies